1jour1vin

 potential

-"A delicious, gourmet wine, and an excellent value for the appellation! ~ Decanter "
+"A delicious, indulgent wine and excellent value for money for this appellation! ~ Decanter"

 Estate